7-Eleven: Malaysia

 Malaysian 7-Eleven stores are owned by 7-Eleven Malaysia Sdn.
 Bhd., which operates 3,225 stores nationwide.
-7-Eleven in Malaysia was incorporated on June 4, 1984, as a joint veture of Jardine Matheson, Innovest and Antah Holdings group.
+7-Eleven in Malaysia was incorporated on June 4, 1984, as a joint venture of Jardine Matheson, Innovest and Antah Holdings group.
 The first 7-Eleven store was opened in October 1984, in Jalan Bukit Bintang, Kuala Lumpur.

 Its 2,000th outlet at Jalan Klang Lama opened in July 2016.